Elektrobit/ebcl_template/User_guide.md

 which supports building an application based on EB corbos Linux (EBcL) as well as the starting of a qemu image running the EBcL for x86_64 based on crinit.

-After installation and run of this application there can be called a script which is collecting some report data used for certification.
+After installation and run of this application there can be called a script which is collecting some report data used for product compatibility testing.

 ## Preconditions
 ### Download EB corbos Linux SDK workspace